-10 Summer Perfume Trends That Radiate Good Vibes, According to Experts
+10 Summer Perfume Trends That Radiate Good Vibes, According To Experts

 Delicate Florals

-We also love Balmain Glanc Galaxie Eau de Parfum, £145, with creamy magnolia and heady patchouli balanced by zingy bergamot, mandarin and lime.
-Then there's Marc Jacobs Daisy Wild Eau de Parfum, £85, and Cult Gaia Mast Eau de Parfum, £200, both with green vetiver and blossom.
-If you’re on a budget, try Floral Street Wonderland Peony Perfume Mist, £24, with dainty floral notes of rose water, powdery violet and, of course, airy peony.
+We also love Balmain Glanc Galaxie Eau de Parfum, $190, with creamy magnolia and heady patchouli balanced by zingy bergamot, mandarin, and lime.
+Then there's Marc Jacobs Daisy Wild Eau de Parfum, $90, and Cult Gaia Mast Eau de Parfum, $228, both with green vetiver and blossom.
+If you’re on a budget, try Floral Street Wonderland Peony Perfume Mist, $28, with dainty floral notes of rose water, powdery violet, and, of course, airy peony.

 AdvertisementADVERTISEMENT